Business Resources By Topic

 Civitas Strategies is an organization that offers online resources for child care businesses.
 Explore the business resources on the Civitas Strategies website, including guides on taxes for child care businesses and how to grow a program, or learn about choosing a retirement plan for your business.

-Taking Care of Business blog offers business management resources in English and Spanish for family child care providers.
-Visit the Resource page on the Taking Care of Business website for a list of their most helpful materials, including information on record keeping, contracts, marketing, and retirement planning, all written for family child care providers.
+The Taking Care of Business blog, a subset of Civitas Strategies, offers business management resources in English and Spanish specifically for family child care providers.
+Visit their resource page for a list of their most helpful materials, including information on record keeping, contracts, marketing, and money management, all written for family child care providers.

 - Business Response Unit (City Resource)